 Many Australians believe bookkeeping and accounting are interchangeable.
 Although they share some similar tasks and responsibilities, they are distinctively different.
 Accounting and bookkeeping both work to aid businesses in understanding their finances and financial health, but there are some vital dissimilarities between the tasks of a bookkeeper and an accountant.
 It is important to understand that bookkeeping and accounting are both fundamental for a business to be successful.
-Having said that, due to recent changes by the Australian government both accounting and bookkeeping have been placed under the same certificate in Accounting and Bookkeeping.
 View our Accounting and bookkeeping course online.

 Differences between accounting and bookkeeping